Memepotat/last_minute/README.md

 - NAVIGATING THE GIT REPOSITORY
 The repostitory consists of 4 branches
 1. main
-The main Branch contains two folder (Lastminute, BetaTesting) in which all the code in order to run the final application is held as well as code that has either been replaced or been used for testing puposes.
+The main Branch contains two folder (Lastminute, BetaTesting) in which all the code in order to run the final application is held, as well as code that has either been replaced or been used for testing puposes.
 	The structure of the main branch is as follows:
 	Inside the last_minute folder you will find all the relevant code for the application and gradle.
 Also located in the last_minute folder is the